 Warm summer nights call for some fun outside the house.
 One of the many ways to enjoy the outdoors is setting up an outdoor theater in your backyard.
 You can either purchase or rent outdoor movie equipment.
 Use an inflatable screen or project a movie on a large outdoor fabric or use a big white wall.
 Some cool ideas to have a fun movie night in your backyard are to put foldout chairs or benches which look pretty and serve well for both seating and decor.
 Moreover, they are easy to set up and store.
 Create a chic look by putting a colorful pillow on each chair or bench to make your viewers comfy.
+If you’re gonna do the whole Netflix and chill thing too make sure you look for a VPN that allows access in multiple countries.

 You can lay a rug and throw some large cushions on the floor.
 Cook up some exciting flavors of popcorn and keep some candy for children.
 Offer beverages and fizzy drinks or rent a soda machine to entertain your guests.
 You can also rent out a galvanized metal bucket and fill it with ice and bottled sodas.